Babylon 5: The Lost Tales: Voices in the Dark

-Voices in the Dark is the title of the first Lost Tales DVD that was published.
+Voices in the Dark is the title of the Lost Tales DVD that was published.
 On July 24, 2006, Straczynski stated they were looking at a first DVD containing three half-hour episodes, with the project and its budgets greenlit.
 This was later brought back to two stories, both lengthened to make up for the one lost story.
 These would add up to around 75–90 minutes in total of story material.
 He also stated that there will be additional material, adding up to a two-hour DVD.
 Straczynski wrote, produced, and directed them.
 The DVD was released on July 31, 2007 in the US and on September 3, 2007 in the United Kingdom.

 Straczynski had started writing the first of the Lost Tales scripts by August 26, 2006.
 He stated that the exact nature of the stories is dependent on who exactly can be signed on, since original cast members are being used.
 In November he stated that the first three scripts were to feature the characters of John Sheridan, Elizabeth Lochley, Galen, and Michael Garibaldi.
 He also stated that the increasing scale and ambition of the project necessitated delaying the story featuring Garibaldi (which was the most ambitious in terms of special effects and sets) to the planned second DVD, expanding the other two stories in length.

 The initial production schedule given at Comic Con for the first DVD was to start shooting in September 2006, do post-production in the fourth quarter of 2006, and release them in the second quarter of 2007.
 Due to certain members of crew and others not being available, this schedule got pushed back, first to October, and then to November.
 Production began on November 13, 2006.
 The DVD had been fully delivered to the studio by 2007-04-15.

 Straczynski's role as director of this initial batch of two episodes comes after only having directed the Babylon 5 series finale "Sleeping in Light" before.
 He stated that, with new tools available and more room for experimentation in television directing now, six years after Babylon 5, he wanted to slightly redesign how Babylon 5 is shot. "... nothing major, just the feeling of the shots and the CGI and to set a tone for the films."
 After the tone had been set, he intends others to take over for future installments.

 While the look of Babylon 5 is rethought for Voices in the Dark, there are things in the feel of the show that are to be the same, like the silhouettes and designs.
 To do this for the CGI, Atmosphere Visual Effects had to make use of fan created 3D models.
 The art assets of the original show were turned over to Warner Bros to be archived, with the studio mandating that no back ups be made, a request that was honored.
 The archives ended up being lost however, which required the use of fan-created materials for reference.